 The footsteps grew louder as she heard the guards approaching the door.
 She heard the distinct click of a lever as someone on the other side futilely attempted to engage the airlocks.
 She realized that her time was now very limited and quickened her pace on the keypad beyond what she had originally thought was quite fast.
 She heard muffled voices, followed a few seconds later by a sharp, crackling sound that reminded her of the sound a communication’s device made during a bad solar flare.
 Then, she saw the sparks coming through the door and understood what was happening.
 The guards were using a laser torch to melt through the door.
-She had to do something with the information she had just been given, but she didn’t have the time.

-She had played this scenario through in her head many times over, and each time she had thought it would be fear that she’d experience most.
+She had played out this scenario in her head many times over, and each time she had thought it would be fear that she’d experience most.
 And while fear certainly was present, there were other feelings that surprisingly and easily superseded her fear.
 Perhaps the strongest emotion she felt now was loss.
-She knew that the soldiers arriving at the door meant that her compatriot was certainly dead.
-How could she be immersed in danger and foster fear, knowing that her greatest fear was already realized by someone she loved, who had laid down his life for her?
-If he could do that, then certainly death was not below her either.
-Now, separation seemed a much worse fate than death.
-At this point, being separated from love in life seemed utterly dreadful, while the thought of death seemed more a mundane task which was just a step that preceded blissful reunion.
+She knew that the soldiers arriving at the door meant that someone she loved was certainly dead.
+If they were now coming for her they must have first gone through him.
+How could she be immersed in danger and foster fear, knowing that her greatest fear was already realized by someone she loved, by someone who had laid down his life for her?
+If he could face death for someone he loved, then she could face death for the memories of one she loved.
+One she still loves.
+At this present moment separation seemed a much worse fate than death, so what was the cost of death if its reward was reunion?

-Surprisingly, the girl also felt hope.
+But in the very moment in which the girl embraced death, she ironically experienced overwhelming hope.
 She was confident in her purpose and mission, and hope was the product of that confidence.
 Or was it the cause?
 Either way, the girl knew her mission and she knew what the outcome needed to be.
 She could not fail.

 She had done nearly all that she could do, and now relied on the computer to do its job.
-The data was being prepared at what seemed like an astonishingly slow rate.
+The data was configuring at what seemed like an astonishingly slow rate.
 85…86…87.
-With each percentage gained, her assailants seemed to cut through six inches of door.
+With each percentage gained, her assailants seemed to cut through another inch of the door.
 Inches and seconds.
-That’s all that now separated her from failure, and all that separated her from no more loss.
-She remembered one last trick she had, and began frantically typing again.
+That’s all that now separated her from success or failure, and all that separated her from no the promise that all was not lost.
+She remembered one last trick she had to employ, and began frantically typing again.
 93…94…95.
-She could now see the soldiers as the door slab was pulled back, out of it’s freshly cut outline.
+She could now see the soldiers’ dark outlines appearing through the severed door, as the large chunk which had been cut out was eased out of its newly created frame.

 The soldiers looked as though they had come dressed for another intergalactic war.
 The soldier who appeared to be the leader was even more heavily armored than the others, covered from head to toe with what appeared to be scaled armor.
-The girl had only ever seen such armor once before, as only the elite soldiers were said to wear it.
-Soldiers on earth did not have need of technology this advanced, as humanity had resided in a halcyon period since the end of the great war.
+The girl had only ever seen such armor once before, as only the elite soldiers were said to wear it, and even then, they usually only wore it under special circumstances.
+Soldiers on earth did not have need of technology this advanced, as humanity had resided in a halcyon period since the end of the Great War.
 Now, this Farklane armor was worn mostly by soldiers who were pressing on into the dark recesses of space, or those who maintained order over the highest security prisons in the galaxy.